Blackboard, chalk, textbooks, workbooks.

 - Students get the opportunity to use the knowledge acquired to solve problems.

-Check out these examples that are changing traditional classrooms
+Check out these uses of augmented reality in education that are changing traditional classrooms

-Thus, AR has made classroom learning more accessible, advanced, and interactive.
+Thus, Augmented Reality in the classroom has made learning more accessible, advanced, and interactive.

 AR Apps for Self-education